 One finished cylinder shall be pressure cycled using compressed natural gas from less than 2 MPa to working pressure for 300 1 000 cycles.
 Each cycle, consisting of the filling and venting of the cylinder, shall not exceed 1 hour.
 The cylinder shall be leak tested in accordance with paragraph A.10. above and meet the requirements therein.
 Following the completion of the natural gas cycling the cylinder shall be sectioned and the liner/end boss interface inspected for evidence of any deterioration, such as fatigue cracking or electrostatic discharge.

-The number of CNG gas cycles was been increased to 1 000 in ISO 11439, to better indicate the lifetime service of a cylinder, and to better consider the combined long-term effects of stress, temperature, and permeation on the integrity of the plastic liner.
+The number of CNG gas cycles has been increased to 1 000 in ISO 11439, to better indicate the lifetime service of a cylinder, and to better consider the combined long-term effects of stress, temperature, and permeation on the integrity of the plastic liner.

 A.28.
 Bend test, welded stainless steel liners